FarronF/limerick-council-meetings/meetings/2020/07/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th June 2020.md

 Engineering consultants will shortly be appointed to undertake this feasibility

 study after which a full project scope will be determined.
-At this early stage it--- 9
+At this early stage it
+---
+9

 is scheduled that the Works will be undertaken in the period 2024 to 2026.
 It